Uneven Tone Not Shifting?Before Uneven Tone Not Shifting?After

 Severity Distribution Characteristics

-Mild 1-19% Localised areas on sun-exposed areas
+Mild <19% Localised to sun-exposed areas

 Moderate 20-49% Noticeable patches of darker skin, more frequent, and larger spots